COPRS/infrastructure/docs/interfaces/README.md

 ##### Restore needs

 In the event of a major issue, the restore of a backup file is supposed to be managed through an operations procedure.
-The starting event is so the decision for an operator to process the restoration of a data from a backup file.
+The starting event is the decision for an operator to process the restoration of a data from a backup file.

 ###### Restore configuration